 As of the date of this prospectus, we have ordinary shares and preferred shares.
 Immediately prior to the completion of this offering, our ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares.
-Holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share.
+Holders of Class A ordinary shares will be entitled to en vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share.
 Class A ordinary shares represented by our ADSs will be issued and sold in this offering.
 Immediately prior to the completion of this offering, all then outstanding ordinary shares and preferred shares will be automatically redesignated as Class B ordinary shares.
 See "Description of Share Capital-Ordinary Shares" for more detailed description of our Class A ordinary shares and Class B ordinary shares.

 After the completion of this offering, our existing shareholders and management will continue to retain a majority of our aggregate voting power due to our dual-class voting structure.
-Assuming the underwriters do not exercise the over-allotment option, our existing shareholders and management will hold 244,515,330 Class B ordinary shares, representing 97.0% of our aggregate voting power, immediately after the completion of this offering.
-Upon the completion of this offering, our board of directors is expected to consist of five directors, including four existing directors and one independent director that will take office upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Assuming the underwriters do not exercise the over-allotment option, our existing shareholders and management will hold 244,515,330 Class B ordinary shares, representing 96.9% of our aggregate voting power, immediately after the completion of this offering.
+Upon the completion of this offering, our board of directors consists of five directors, including four existing directors and one independent director.
 We plan to appoint a second independent director within 90 days of this offering and have a majority independent board within one year of this offering.